sftcd/openssl/esnistuff/README.md

 # State-of-play...

 Most recent first...

+- Added [mk_esnikeys.c](./mk_esnikeys.c), as (the start of) a command line tool to make an ESNIKeys structure and private key.
+I guess this is a start (of sorts:-) to server-side coding.
+Seems to generate a key pair and dump out files that appear well-formatted.

 - Moved error strings into libcrypto.so which required modifying a few more things.
 Not sure this is correct but seems like what